 The Advise Stage

 During this final stage, you’ll become a trusted advisor to the prospect.
 The ultimate goal here is to convert the lead into a customer.
-This is accomplished when sales advises the prospective buyer on why the company’s solution aligns in a unique way to address their current needs.
+This is accomplished when sales advises the prospective buyer on why or how the company’s solution aligns in a unique way to address their current needs.

 The salesperson will need to express a thorough understanding of the prospect’s problem or goal, using knowledge that will have been collected during the connect and explore stages.
 This will allow them to better address the issue, and exemplify how their offer can help the prospect with the problem.